mreich06/personal-website/README.md

 # Personal Website

-This is my personal website written in TypeScript that showcases my web development skills and experience
+This is my personal website written in TypeScript that showcases my web development skills and experience.

 ## Installation